0xfalafel/rcat/README.md

 <img src="images/rcat_pwn.svg">

+> Here the commands `stty rows 22 cols 86` and `export TERM=xterm-256colors` are typed automatically when the connection is received.

 #### Resize

 Unless you use the `-R` option, the remote terminal will automatically be resized when you change the size of your terminal.